 A true tronie, Girl with a Pearl Earring does not depict a specific person.
 Instead, it shows an anonymous girl dressed in opulent clothing who, “like a vision emanating from the darkness,” art historians Arthur K. Wheelock and Ben Broos explain in the Johannes Vermeer catalogue, “belongs to no specific time or place.”

-Girl with a Pearl Earring showcases Vermeer’s advanced painting techniques—specifically, his approach to light, color, and brushwork.
+Girl with a Pearl Earring showcases Vermeer's advanced painting techniques—specifically, his approach to light, color, and brushwork.
 Read on to learn about how each of these areas contributes to the overall look and feel of the captivating piece.

 Vermeer is known for his ability to create contours and forms using light rather than line.
 This distinctive approach to modeling is particularly evident in the figure's face, which Vermeer rendered in planes of light and shadow.
 To achieve this aesthetic, Vermeer followed a meticulous four-step technique popular with 17th-century artists.

 First, he would “invent,” or create an initial drawing on the canvas.
-Then, he crafted a monochromatic underpainting—a technique known as “dead-coloring.”
+Then, he crafted a monochromatic underpainting—a technique known as dead-coloring.
 Next, he added color.
 And, finally, in order to make the piece exceptionally luminous, he would apply a thin layer of glaze to certain parts of the painting.
-A recent restoration has revealed that he glazed two areas of Girl with a Pearl Earring: the blue section of her turban and the entire background (which, originally, would have been an opalescent green).
+A recent restoration has revealed that he glazed two areas of Girl with a Pearl Earring: the blue section of her turban and the entire background, which originally would have been an opalescent green.

-In addition to the artist’s unique treatment of light, Girl with a Pearl Earring also illustrates his love of color—specially, ultramarine blue.
+In addition to the artist's unique treatment of light, Girl with a Pearl Earring also illustrates his love of color—especially, ultramarine blue.
 This paint is made out of pigment derived from lazurite, a mineral found in the semiprecious stone lapis lazuli.